18F/joining-18f/pages/open-positions.md

 scripts: assets/js/leverpostings.js
 ---

-We're taking a short application intake hiatus while we evolve how 18F plans for open roles.
+We're pausing applications while we evolve how 18F plans for open roles.
 We estimate that we’ll post new open positions in the beginning of June.

 To receive a notification once we're accepting applications again, please fill out the form below.